-What you’ll want to do is to gently warm up each blob with your heat gun so that you can then more easily scrape it off.
+Gently warm up each blob with your heat gun so that you can more easily scrape it off.
 Deal with small areas at a time, and then wipe your scraper with a rag to remove excess glue before moving on.

-Pro Tip: Never get your heat gun closer than about 12-15cm from the ceiling.
+Pro Tip: Never place your heat gun closer than about 12–15cm from the ceiling.
 You don’t want to risk scorching the actual ceiling surface.
-For the same reason, it’s good to move the heat gun gently from side to side as you use it.
-That will ensure the heat doesn’t concentrate on one spot for too long.
+For the same reason, move the heat gun gently from side to side as you use it, as this will ensure the heat doesn’t concentrate on one spot for too long.

 4. Assessing and Repairing the Ceiling

 Chances are, there will be some ceiling damage to deal with.
 Even if you were careful, removing the glue has probably taken off some of the old plaster.
 Note: polystyrene tiles were often used to mask an already damaged ceiling.

 The best-case scenario is that you only have to dab some Polyfilla into small gaps or cracks.
 If your ceiling is in worse shape, check out our guide to patching plaster.

 If removing the tiles has revealed a complete train wreck, check out our guide to plastering a ceiling.

 5. Finishing Up

 With the tiles out of sight and out of mind, it’s time to get the ceiling looking spick and span.
-If you’ve filled some small cracks and holes with Polyfilla, you’ll want to sand those areas to get them nice and smooth.
+If you’ve filled some small cracks and holes with Polyfilla, sand those areas to get them nice and smooth.